firesidetoolkit/firesidetoolkit.github.io/support.md

 On the left side of the "Impacts" tab of the "Edit Path" screen, you will see the Dialogue list.
 Select the dialogue you wish to add an impact to.
 Select either the "Global," "Hub," or "Player" radio button to designate what type of attribute you would like your dialogue to affect.
-If you are selecting a hub attribute, select the hub whose attribute you would like to affect from the drop down menu next to the "Hub" radio button.
+If you are selecting a Hub attribute, select the Hub whose attribute you would like to affect from the drop down menu next to the "Hub" radio button.
 Select which attribute you would like to affect from the "Attribute" drop down menu in the "Add Impact" section.
 The operator drop down is used to designate if the Impact will add, subtract, or set the attribute equal to the number given in the "Value" field (values may range from -1000000 to 1000000).